Air Pilot's Manual Volume 3 Air Navigation – eBook only

 PLEASE NOTE: this product DOES NOT DOWNLOAD AUTOMATICALLY.
 A code will be emailed or posted to you (Monday to Friday) with detailed instructions on how to redeem your code and how to download your eBook within the Pooleys eBooks app.

 The Pooleys eBooks app can obtained for free on Google Play or iTunes.
 You are not purchasing a printed book.

-LATEST ISSUE: 8TH ED, REPRINT WITH REVISIONS APRIL 2019
+CURRENT ISSUE: 8TH EDITION REPRINT WITH REVISIONS OCTOBER 2020

 Volume 3 of The Air Pilot’s Manual – Air Navigation – presents this important area of training for the Private Pilot’s License in a logical sequence of theory, preparation and performance.
 The Cockpit is a difficult environment in which to learn as with the other volumes of The Air Pilot’s Manual, in Air Navigation we have avoided the presentation of ‘facts only’.
 A thorough understanding of the principles will enable you to gain maximum benefit from your actual navigation exercise flights.
 This approach will enable you to become a competent pilot/navigator and will also help to minimise your flight training hours.
 (It does, however, mean that our book is a little longer than it could be if the aim was only to cram in facts without a reasonable understanding.)
 In determining the order in which the information is presented, care has been taken to keep things as logical and practical as possible.

 VOLUME 3 – THE AIR PILOT'S MANUAL, NAVIGATION

 - Flight Planning

 - PPL Radio Navigation

 Please note.
 Instructions to redeem and download your ebook will be emailed to you, normally within 24 hours but please allow up to 3 days.
 Your Email will be sent during working hours between Monday and Friday.